Kansas City Chiefs vs. Las Vegas Raiders NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - Kansas City is 3-2 against the spread and 4-1 overall this season when the team puts up more than 26.0 points.

-- When Kansas City picks up more than 355.3 yards, the team is 4-5 against the spread and 6-3 overall.
+- In games that Kansas City picks up more than 355.3 yards, the team is 4-5 against the spread and 6-3 overall.

-- This year, the Chiefs have turned the ball over 23 times, 10 more than the Raiders' takeaways (13).
+- The Chiefs have turned the ball over 10 more times (23 total) than the Raiders have forced a turnover (13) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with the Raiders.